barbell-math/util/src/argparse/README.md

 Computed arguments do have one advantage over normal (translated) arguments.
 All computed arguments are added to a tree like data structure following the same ordering that any sub-parsers were added in.
-Given this tree like data structure computed arguments are then evaulated bottom up, left to right.
-With this organized evaluation ordering it is possible to evauluate arbitrary expressions.
+Given this tree like data structure computed arguments are then evaluated bottom up, left to right.
+With this organized evaluation ordering it is possible to evaluate arbitrary expressions.
-This will likely never be useful and an argument could be made that this should never be done, but the capibility is there.
-For an example of this evaulation refer to the [sub-parsers examples](./examples/SubParsers_test.go).
+This will likely never be useful and an argument could be made that this should never be done, but the capability is there.
+For an example of this evaluation refer to the [sub-parsers examples](./examples/SubParsers_test.go).

 ## Sub-Parsers

 Several different parsers, each with there own set of arguments, can be separately built and then combined into one larger parser.
-When adding one parser to another the parsers are added as childen, or sub parsers, to the main parser.
+When adding one parser to another the parsers are added as children, or sub parsers, to the main parser.
 A couple examples of sub-parsers are shown in the [sub-parsers examples file](./examples/SubParsers_test.go).
 There are a couple rules that dictate what happens when sub-parsers are added: